Amazon's early Black Friday sale is happening now and here are our favorite deals

 JBL Tune true wireless earbuds: $60

-You can save big on the JBL Tune 120TWS true wireless earbuds -- they're 58% off at Amazon right now.
+You can save big on the JBL Tune 120TWS true wireless earbuds -- they're half price at Amazon right now.
 Earbuds last 4 hours on a single charge, with up to 12 hours more worth of charge via the included charging case.

 JBL Tune 120TWS wireless earbuds, $60 (reduced from $120)